zhongyang219/TrafficMonitor/README_en-us.md

 * Support the window displayed in the taskbar.<br>
 * Support for changing skin and customizing skin.<br>
 * Historical traffic statistics.<br>
+# Instructions for use

+**[Click here](https://github.com/zhongyang219/TrafficMonitor/wiki) to go to the Wiki page to view detailed documentation on TrafficMonitor (Only Chinese Available).**

 # Screen Shots

 Main Suspension Window:<br>
 ![](./Screenshots/en_us/main1.png)<br>
 Right-Click Menu:<br>